iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> (Examples, height, width, channel) tensor:</strong>
   <br><br/>
   The top principal component is 2496 times stronger than the second principal component. <strong>The (examples, height, width, channel) tensor codes for the centers of the bubbles.</strong> In the KL contribution plot, we can see that the information content of this tensor is decreasing over time.
-Likely, the network is in the process of eliminating the plus shaped representation, and replacing it with a pixel instead, which takes fewer bits.
+Likely, CompressARC is in the process of eliminating the plus shaped representation, and replacing it with a pixel instead, which takes fewer bits.
   </td>
   <td width="50%"><img align="right" src="./resources/41e4d17e_example_height_width_component_0.png"></td>
   </tr>